This post may contain affiliate links. Read my disclosure policy.

 - If you cut the potatoes into small cubes, they boil in way less than 20 minutes.

-- From beginning to end, these potatoes take about 30 minutes, but most of that time is boiling so you can spend that time preparing the rest of your meal.
+- From beginning to end, these cheesy mashed potatoes take about 30 minutes to make.
+Most of that time is boiling so you can spend that time preparing the rest of your meal.

-What do you serve with Cheddar Bacon Mashed Potatoes?
+What do you serve with cheesy mashed potatoes?

 - 2 pounds white or red potatoes cut into 1/2 inch pieces